 Laws relating to the pharmaceutical industry – The development, manufacture, approval and marketing of our products are subject to complex and extensive governmental regulation.
 You must comply fully and strictly with the requirements of Health Canada, the U.S. Food and Drug Administration and their counterparts in other countries, if applicable.
 You must also comply with all applicable regulations governing the manufacturing, quality control, pre-clinical evaluation and clinical testing of investigational new drugs.
 ESSA is committed to the highest standards of quality assurance.
 All employees who prepare information, records, communications with or submissions to governmental agencies must do so diligently, accurately, completely and with complete integrity.

 Antitrust and Competition Laws – ESSA is subject to complex laws known as “antitrust” laws designed to preserve competition among enterprises and to protect consumers from unfair business arrangements and practices.
 It is the policy of ESSA to comply with antitrust and competition laws of each country in which it does business.
 You are expected to comply with these laws at all times.

 Timely and Truthful Public Disclosure

-If you are involved in the preparation of reports and documents filed with or submitted to the securities regulatory authorities and other regulators by ESSA, and in other public communications made by ESSA (including the preparation of financial or other reports and the information included in such reports and documents), you will make disclosures that are full, fair, accurate, timely and understandable.
+If you are involved in the preparation of reports and documents filed with or submitted to the U.S. Securities and Exchange Commission and other regulators by ESSA, and in other public communications made by ESSA (including the preparation of financial or other reports and the information included in such reports and documents), you will make disclosures that are full, fair, accurate, timely and understandable.
 Where applicable, you will provide thorough and accurate financial and accounting data for inclusion in such disclosures.
 You will not knowingly conceal or falsify information, misrepresent material facts or omit material facts necessary to avoid misleading ESSA’s independent public auditors or investors.

 Effective Financial Controls and Accurate Records